-Microsoft Says Russian Operation Targeted U.S. Political Groups As Midterms Loom
+Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 What Is The GRU And What Role Does It Play In Russia's Cyber And Military Operations?

+"Remember, Microsoft is managing one of the largest corporate email programs in the world," she tells NPR's Morning Edition.
+"When you open up your email and you click on a link — you think it's an email from a trusted person, and then you're taken to a website that is loaded up with malware and it's going to take your credentials."

-Paired with the other phony sites, "these domains show a broadening of entities targeted by Strontium's activities," the company explains — and notes that these attacks are neither the first nor likely to be the last to be launched by the hacking group.
-In just the past two years, Microsoft says it has shut down 84 such fake websites.
+Paired with the other phony sites, "these domains show a broadening of entities targeted by Strontium's activities," Microsoft explains — and notes that these attacks are neither the first nor likely to be the last to be launched by the hacking group.
+The company says that in just the past two years, it has shut down 84 such fake websites.

 "Despite last week's steps, we are concerned by the continued activity targeting these and other sites and directed toward elected officials, politicians, political groups and think tanks across the political spectrum in the United States," Microsoft says.
 "Taken together, this pattern mirrors the type of activity we saw prior to the 2016 election in the United States and the 2017 election in France."